andrewshaodev/AWS---DevOps/README.md

 The specialization is estimated to take about 40 hours to learn, and Coursera breaks it up into three four week chunks, not counting the introduction to AWS, which I had already taken.

 I have made some personal anotations for myself through the comments feature of Google Colab, which I do not believe will transfer through into github.
 Others are welcome to use these notes as they see fit.
+None of the Code pieces will actually Run, since they are generally various yaml and other types of configuration files that I've copied the contents of as examples.

 ## AWS Specific Services Discussed in this Course: